Why Did We Stop Using Hemp to

-Since not many manufacturers have the equipment to process hemp fiber, it can be more costly.
-However, there are some astounding benefits from growing hemp compared to growing wood for paper.
+Since only a few manufacturers have the equipment to process hemp fiber, it can be more costly.
+However, growing hemp has some astounding benefits compared to growing wood for paper.

 Hemp Grows Faster Than Trees

 It is known that the hemp plant grows fast and is ready for harvest in around four months.
 Trees, on the other hand, can take years to grow and be ready for harvest.
 Yes, manufacturers may need to make massive investments to process hemp pulp for paper.
-However, instead of harvesting once a decade, they could harvest in an annual base.
-Plus, the other parts of the hemp plant can be sold as a raw material to other industries.
+However, instead of harvesting once a decade, they could harvest annually.
+Plus, the other parts of the hemp plant can be sold as raw materials to other industries.

 Hemp Has More

 Cellulose is the main ingredient needed to manufacture paper.
 While wood usually has around 40-50% of cellulose, hemp bast fibers can have up to 77% of cellulose.

 Hemp also has less lignin (5-9%), while woody core fibers can have up to 35%.
 Lignin is comparable to the glue that holds the cellulose fibers together and needs to be removed using harsh chemicals.

 Planting and harvesting hemp is considered by many as a highly sustainable processes.
 Here are the main reasons why: